Withdrawal Policy

 -

-Stipulated Justification: Authors must clearly state a valid and detailed
+Stipulated Justification: Authors must provide a valid and detailed reason for the withdrawal in their formal letter.

 2. Withdrawal Before Peer-Review or Acceptance